Wednesday, September 5, 2007

 Meet the Fockers

-Meet the Fockers; Comedy, USA, 2004; D: Jay Roach, S: Ben Stiller, Robert De Niro, Dustin Hoffman, Barbara Streisand, Teri Polo, Blythe Danner, Ray Santiago, Tim Blake Nelson, Owen Wilson
+Meet the Fockers; Comedy, USA, 2004; D: Jay Roach, S: Ben Stiller, Robert De Niro, Dustin Hoffman, Barbra Streisand, Teri Polo, Blythe Danner, Ray Santiago, Tim Blake Nelson, Owen Wilson

 Greg Focker takes a vacation from his work as a male medicine nurse and visits his fiancee Pam and her parents, Dina and the conservative, retired CIA man Jack.
 Together with little Jack, the baby from Jack's other daughter Debbie, they take a VR ride to Miami to finally meet Greg's parents.
 But once there, Jack is stunned to find out that Bernie, a lawyer, and Roz, a sex therapist, are a very liberal Jewish couple.
 To further complicate the matters, Pam finds out she is pregnant and begs Greg to keep it a secret, while Jack suspects Greg has an illegitimate 15-year old son Jorge.
 Jack looses his temper and leaves with his VR alone, but changes his mind and accepts Greg's parents.
 In the end, Greg and Pam get married.